Chia-Network/chia-docs/docs/plotting/plotting-basics.md

 :::

 This form of "compression" is possible because the data contained within a plot is deterministic.
-A plot's ID -- a 32-byte hash -- is all that is needed to determine the entirity of its contents.
+A plot's ID -- a 32-byte hash -- is all that is needed to determine the entirety of its contents.
 In other words, if you use the same ID (and k-value, as will be discussed later) to create plots on two different computers, the plots will be identical.
 It is therefore possible to generate any missing data on the fly.
 This, combined with other techniques such as brute-forcing a small number of bits, results in the plots being smaller.

 By mid-2023, most new Chia plots were being created using these "compression" techniques.
 Each individual plot earns the same rewards as an equivalent uncompressed plot.
 However, because the compressed plots are smaller, more of them fit on each disk.
 Farmers therefore earn extra income compared with using uncompressed plots.